davidhaley/Udacity-VR-Nano-Degree-Project-3-Maze/README.md

 # Udacity-VR-Nano-Degree-Project-3-Maze
 Maze is a mobile VR application using Unity and the Google VR SDK.
 The user explores a maze environment in search of a key to unlock a temple door.
-The project showcases working knowledge of 2D and 3D UI, waypoint based navigation, procedural animation, interactive objects, spatial audio, particle effects, and persistent storage of session data.

 # Temple Maze VR